-Once you have done your inventory, you will be able to choose your theme with confidence.
+Once you have made your inventory, you can choose your theme with peace of mind.

-For my practical case, guess which theme I chose?
+For my case study, guess which theme I chose?
 DIVI of course!

-It was obvious that I could easily modify it to adapt it to the old design, that I could add a shop and especially that I could improve the user experience (Front and Back side)...
+It was obvious that I could easily modify it to fit the old design, that I could add a shop and above all that I could improve the user experience (front and back sides)...

-The customer will also be able to easily edit the pages of his site thanks to his intuitive page builder.
+The client will also be able to easily edit the pages of his site thanks to its intuitive page builder.

-For my practical case, I started by creating the various layouts on a locally installed WordPress site.
+For my case study, I started by creating the various layouts on a locally installed WordPress site.

-Obviously, the restaurant's website could not remain in maintenance during the design development time of each page.
+Obviously, the restaurant's website could not remain in maintenance while the design of each page was being developed.

 So I created everything locally and in parallel.
 This allowed me to compare the visuals and get closer to the original design.

-If you do your redesign live, without going through the local mode, you may not remember what your site looked like before and you will not be able to make comparisons...
+If you do your redesign directly, without going through the local mode, you may not remember what your site looked like before and you will not be able to make comparisons...

-For my practical case I started from a blank WordPress but I could (should) also have made a local duplication of the site to be redesigned because it allows to discover some conflicts with existing plugins for example.
+For my practical case I started with a blank WordPress but I could (should) also have made a local duplication of the site to be redesigned because this allows to discover some conflicts with existing plugins for example.

 The environment is unique to each site and there are never any surprises.

-The day I had to do the redesign, the site was in maintenance for one or two hours at most.
+The day I had to do the redesign, the site was down for one or two hours at most.

-This step was very simple because I didn't have to migrate.
-Since the Divi Builder allows import and export complete layoutsIt was child's play!
+This step was very simple as I did not have to migrate.
+Since the Divi Builder allows import and export complete layoutsIt was a breeze!

-The good surprise in my case is that the deletion of BeTheme and its Muffin Builder led to the total deletion of all my content.
+The good surprise in my case is that the removal of BeTheme and its Muffin Builder resulted in the total removal of all my content.

-It worked well for me but it can be a double-edged sword: imagine if you have hundreds of articles that you created via the builder page and it deletes your texts and images when you turn it off, it would be terrible!
+It worked well for me but it can be a double-edged sword: imagine if you have hundreds of articles that you have created via the page builder and it deletes your texts and images when you deactivate it, that would be terrible!

-That's why I NEVER use a page builder to build my articles, I only use it for the design of my pages.
+That's why I NEVER use a page builder to build my articles, I only use it to design my pages.

-In other cases, if you use builders pages like Divi Builder or Visual Composer, when you decide to do without them, these plugins will leave stigmas in your content, you will then see shortcodes appear everywhere, look at the following screenshot instead:
+In other cases, if you use page builders such as Divi Builder or Visual Composer, when you decide to do without them, these plugins will leave stigmata in your content, you will see shortcodes appearing everywhere:

 This is a case where redesign can become complex...